 - Year 4 – Saxons Vs Vikings & Portal to the Past (British Study WW2).

-- Year 5 – Ancient Civilisations (Ancient Egyptians, Ancient Greeks, Shang Dynasty, Indus Valley, Sumeria).
+- Year 5 – Ancient Civilisations (An in-depth study of Ancient Egypt and Ancient Greece and an overview of the Shang Dynasty, Indus Valley and Sumeria).

 - Year 6 –Raiders of the lost Mayans, Revolutions (The Victorians and a local study of British History in comparison to Shropshire).